EtchedPixels/FUZIX/Kernel/README.md

 TGL6502 - uses the emulator code that goes with the tgl6502 distro

-TRS80 - tested on sdltrs
+TRS80 - tested on sdltrs with fixes (sdltrs fixes are in my github)

 Z80Pack - Use Z80Pack 1.24 or higher